-When researching livestock and farm animals, you might hear about wethered goats and how they can be beneficial.
-Here we explain what is a wether goat.
-You may consider goat breeds for milk, meat and breeding.
-Diversifying with wethered goats might be a great next step to your at-home herd.
+When researching livestock and farm animals, you might come across wethered goats.
+They’re known for their specific advantages, which is why diversifying with wethered goats might be a great next step for your herd.

 What Is a Wether Goat?

-Simply put, a wether goat is a male goat that has been castrated already.
+Simply put, a wether goat is a male goat that has been castrated.
 Wethered goats are male goats that can no longer reproduce.

-Young male goats, also known as bucklings, will grow up to be bucks.
+Young male goats, also known as bucklings, will grow up to be bucks if left intact (with their testicles).
 Bucks can breed, but they also take on some problematic behaviors that might not be a good fit for your setup.

-The good thing is that these goats may be neutered, but they can still serve a great purpose on your homestead or farm.
+Wethered goats will not be able to produce offspring, but they can still serve a great purpose on your homestead or farm.

 What Are Wether Goats Used For?